UoY-RoboStar/SLEEC-TK/sleec-core/Examples/RAD-AssistiveDressingRobot/README.md

 * `carebot-initial.sleec`: initial elicited SLEEC rules.
 * `carebot-valid.sleec`: valid set of SLEEC rules after analysis.
 * `robochart`: Eclipse project containing a RoboChart model and the relevant `.sleec` files for analysis, including conformance verification as specified in `.assertions` files.
+In particular, conformance verification is specified in files with prefix `carebot-conformance`.